 - They’re a nice way to wear a trendy color that doesn’t look the best near your face (for example, kelly green makes me look dead, but it’s such a lovely color!)

 - They’re great for casual networking events because you stand out (and are easily identified) — “go talk to Jane about that, she’s the woman in the blue pants.”

 - This can be both a pro and a con: if you mostly interact with people from behind your desk, colored pants won’t be noticed that much.

-For my $.02, I tend to prefer to either wear neutrals with pair of colored pants (like a black turtleneck and a long plain metal necklace), unless I want to introduce a contrasting color, like wearing orange or pink with red pants — personally I’m not into the matchy-matchy look, but I think that’s been true of me since my 20s, so I don’t necessarily associate that with age.
+For my $.02, I tend to prefer to either wear neutrals with pair of colored pants for work (like a black turtleneck and a long plain metal necklace), unless I want to introduce a contrasting color, like wearing orange or pink with red pants — personally I’m not into the matchy-matchy look, but I think that’s been true of me since my 20s, so I don’t necessarily associate that with age.
 (It looks like Imogen Lamport’s Inside Out Style, a blog I’ve seen readers recommend a bunch, also has a handy tutorial on wearing colored jeans past age 40.)

 Readers, do you think colored pants for work are for younger women only?
 How do you like to wear them to the office?